Paficent/jeode/README.md

 ## Installation

-### Installer (recommended)
+### Cantus (recommended)

-Download `jeode-installer.exe` from the [latest release](https://github.com/Paficent/jeode/releases/latest) and run it.
-The installer will attempt to locate the My Singing Monsters directory.
-If it can't find it, you will have to manually locate the folder containing `MySingingMonsters.exe`.
+Download and install Cantus from [GitHub](https://github.com/Paficent/cantus/releases/latest) and run it.
+Cantus is a mod manager and installer GUI that has a guided onboarding process which includes automatic Jeode installation.

 ### Manual Installation

-Download `winhttp.dll` and `libjeode.dll` from the [latest release](https://github.com/Paficent/jeode/releases/latest) and place them in the MSM folder like so:
+Alternatively, download `winhttp.dll` and `libjeode.dll` from the [latest release](https://github.com/Paficent/jeode/releases/latest) and place them in the MSM folder like so:

 ```
 My Singing Monsters/